Azure/bicep-types-az/generated/iothub/microsoft.devices/2017-01-19/types.md

 ## RoutingServiceBusQueueEndpointProperties
 ### Properties
 * **connectionString**: string (Required): The connection string of the service bus queue endpoint.
-* **name**: string (Required): The name of the service bus queue endpoint.
+* **name**: string {pattern: "^[A-Za-z0-9-._]{1,64}$"} (Required): The name of the service bus queue endpoint.
 The name can only include alphanumeric characters, periods, underscores, hyphens and has a maximum length of 64 characters.
 The following names are reserved;  events, operationsMonitoringEvents, fileNotifications, $default.
 Endpoint names must be unique across endpoint types.
 The name need not be the same as the actual queue name.
 * **resourceGroup**: string: The name of the resource group of the service bus queue endpoint.
 * **subscriptionId**: string: The subscription identifier of the service bus queue endpoint.

 ## RoutingServiceBusTopicEndpointProperties
 ### Properties
 * **connectionString**: string (Required): The connection string of the service bus topic endpoint.
-* **name**: string (Required): The name of the service bus topic endpoint.
+* **name**: string {pattern: "^[A-Za-z0-9-._]{1,64}$"} (Required): The name of the service bus topic endpoint.
 The name can only include alphanumeric characters, periods, underscores, hyphens and has a maximum length of 64 characters.
 The following names are reserved;  events, operationsMonitoringEvents, fileNotifications, $default.
 Endpoint names must be unique across endpoint types.
 The name need not be the same as the actual topic name.
 * **resourceGroup**: string: The name of the resource group of the service bus topic endpoint.
 * **subscriptionId**: string: The subscription identifier of the service bus topic endpoint.